• Skip to primary navigation

 While the cake cools, prepare the frosting:

-• In the bowl of a stand mixer fitted with the paddle attachment cream together the butter and the cream cheese until smooth, about one minute.
-Scrape down bowl before adding remaining ingredients.
-Working in quick pulses to avoid a powdered sugar explosion, begin to incorporate everything.
+• Working in quick pulses to avoid a powdered sugar explosion, begin to incorporate everything.
 Gradually increase speed once powdered sugar is incorporated and whip frosting until light and fluffy, adding more milk if necessary.
 (For this recipe I like a stiffer frosting so that it holds the shape of the decorations better, but if you’re going casual with the decoration, a softer frosting will do just fine.)

 To decorate the cake:

-• Take your totally cool cake and, if necessary, trim off any ridge along the bottom of the cake where the seams met for the two sides of the mold.
+• Take your totally cool cake and, if necessary, trim off the ridge along the bottom of the cake where the seams met for the two sides of the mold.
 Place a thin line of frosting along the same area and secure cake to a platter or cake stand.

 A baked lamb cake is secured to a serving platter with frosting